mickelsonm/csharp-challenge/README.md

 This method takes the input and divides it into pieces of random lengths.

 Randomly it puts the pieces back together to construct the result.

+# Comparison of Methods

+ScrambleOne - This method uses caution when handling the provided input string.
+It makes a copy of the input and all work is done using the copy.
+Performance-wise this uses more upfront memory, but if data integrity is of value this might be a good way to go.

+ScrambleTwo - This method swaps characters for random characters all in a single pass.
+This makes it the most performant.
+However, it comes at a cost, which is that it's highly likely that characters may seem repeated or less random.
+This method would be good for quickly randomizing, but the quality of the sample would be questionable.

+ScrambleThree - This method splits the input string up into blocks of random lengths.
+Then, it puts them back together randomly at the end to form the result string.
+This approach would be useful if the randomized data should include partial pieces of its original somewhere in the output.
+If you're looking for randomization more on a character by character level, then this approach is definitely not the one to use.

+# What method would I go with?

+I personally would select ScrambleOne if I needed to randomize input throughly on a character by character basis.
+It may not be overly optimized or performant, but it offers some value in data integrity (very important to those that have spent a lot of time working with data) and it seems to be the best randomization strategy that is being analyzed presently.